AussieAzureDevs/blog/_posts/2020-04-29-inside-the-brain.md

 ## Getting Started

-The first you're going to need is a Windows machine.
+The first thing you're going to need is a Windows machine.
 This is because we're going to go hard on nostalgia and train the brain on the old Windows 95 [Space Cadet Pinball][spaceCadet]{:target="_blank"}.
 If you don't have a Windows machine because you're a Mac or Linux fan, setting one up on [Azure][freeAzure]{:target="_blank"} is super easy!

 Once you've got a Windows machine to work with you'll need the following software downloaded and installed to get started: